Report on Government Services 2023

 While high or increasing cost per output unit may reflect deteriorating efficiency, it may also reflect changes in aspects of the service (such as greater time spent with clients) or differences in the characteristics of clients (such as their geographic location).
 Similarly, while low or declining cost per output unit may reflect improving efficiency it may also reflect declining quality.

 Not all expenditure is included in these measures.
 Expenditure by local governments and non‑government sources on services (for example, client fees for CHSP) and State and Territory governments’ contributions to the cost of ACAT assessments are not included.

 Efficiency (cost per unit) measures for residential care and home care are under development.

-In 2020‑21, Australian Government expenditure on CHSP services per hour was higher for nursing and allied health than for domestic assistance and personal care (figure 14.10b and 14.10c).
+Nationally in 2021-22, Australian Government expenditure on CHSP services per hour was higher for nursing and allied health than for domestic assistance and personal care (figure 14.12b and 14.12c).

 ‘Social participation in the community’ is an indicator of governments’ objective to encourage the wellbeing and independence of older people.

-‘Social participation in the community’ is indicative of the wellbeing and independence of older people as defined by three measures, the estimated proportions of older people (aged 65 years or over) who:
+‘Social participation in the community’ is indicative of the wellbeing and independence of older people as defined by three measures, the estimated proportions of older people (aged 65 years and over) who:

 - participated in social or community activities away from home in the last three months